matatata/curcuma/README.md

 `java -jar CurcumaExamples/target/CurcumaExamples-*-jar-with-dependencies.jar`

-# eclipse
+# Eclipse
-You should install the AspectJ m2e connector, since I use AOP via aspectj weaving
+We use AOP via aspectj compile-time-weaving.
+So you should install the [AJDT-Tools](http://www.eclipse.org/ajdt/downloads/index.php) *before* importing the maven projects into a workspace.
+When eclipse complains about a plugin lifetime not beeing covered install the Maven project configuration for Eclipse AJDT (AspectJ m2e configurator).